 Scattered access to the cave with small rowing boats is limited to a maximum of 20 people every 30 minutes.

-The Grotta Azzurra (Blue Grotto) is located on the island of Capri, in the municipality of Anacapri, in the province of Naples.
+The Grotta Azzurra (Blue Grotto) is located on the island of Capri, in the area of Anacapri, in the province of Naples.